Cian Bolger: Loans to Bristol Rovers

-He made his debut in the Football League while on loan at Bristol Rovers, when he came on as a 78th-minute substitute for Carl Regan in a 6–1 defeat to Walsall on 29 January 2011.
+He joined Bristol Rovers on a one-month loan on 17 January 2011, and he made his Football League debut when he came on as a 78th-minute substitute for Carl Regan in a 6–1 defeat to Walsall on 29 January 2011.
 Bolger was sent off for the first time in his senior career on 8 February 2011, after a second yellow card for a poor challenge on Rochdale player Chris O'Grady.
 On 11 July, Bolger returned to Bristol Rovers on a 6-month loan deal.
 On 24 September 2011, Bolger scored the first professional goal of his career.
+On 27 January 2012, his loan was extended until the end of the season.

-On 31 August 2012, Bolger was loaned to Bristol Rovers for a third time, until 1 January 2013.
+On 31 August 2012, Bolger was loaned to Bristol Rovers for a third time, until January 2013.
 On 8 September 2012 he sustained a cruciate ligament injury in a 2–2 draw against Aldershot Town, which prevented him from playing for over 3 months.
 He made his comeback on Boxing Day, coincidentally in another 2–2 draw against Aldershot, playing the full 90 minutes.